xSerpentineX/BubbleBoiBot/README.md

 # Features:
-- 18 Bots per computer, easily managed via a .bat file.
+- 18 Bots per computer, all ran at the click of a .bat file.
 - Customization that makes use of the `settings.json` and the `loopAll.config` files.
 - Automated Spam that can be easily customized using the `spam.txt` file.
 - Automated Drawing that can chose random or select images from the `images` folder.